 So he’s gone nuts over the last few years on how to make money online, much of which revolves around passive income opportunities.

-Once again, the value of this site in terms of identify the a smart passive income opportunity for you comes from the case studies he presents – and oh yeah, as with the other sites above, through the comments sections, where you get to see people debate what ideas work and what are BS.
+The true value of this site is how the case studies can help you to think of your own passive income opportunity – and oh yeah, as with the other sites above, through the comments sections, where you get to see people debate what ideas work and what are BS.

 5. The Life Design Project

 Rob’s site is flat out f**king brilliant for anyone starting out on the passive income trail, because Rob is trying to play the game himself.
 He’s a student of the game himself, not a teacher.

 The value of this is clear…he faces the same problems you’ll run into, asks the same questions you’re probably asking right now and well, is generally easy to relate to.
 What makes him then stand out is that he goes away and spends what I can only imagine is 20+ hours a week researching answers to these problems…and wait for it, then shares them.

 He’s seemingly read every blog on this very list 20 times, not to mention all the associated courses and books.
 Hells yeah!